 La exposición Thomas J Price: Witness (Testigo) está organizada por Legacy Russell, previamente curadora adjunta de exposiciones (actualmente directora ejecutiva y curadora jefe en The Kitchen), junto con Yelena Keller, asistente curatorial de exposiciones, y es un proyecto inHarlem presentado por The Studio Museum en Harlem en colaboración con el Marcus Garvey Park y los parques de la Ciudad de Nueva York.

 Thomas J Price’s multidisciplinary practice confronts preconceived attitudes toward representation, perception, and identity.
 Price’s large-scale sculptures depict imagined subjects whose features are an amalgamation of sources.
 Individuals from Price's lived experience as well as stereotypes represented in the media are mixed with references to ancient, classical, and neoclassical sculptures.
-These works serve as psychological portraits of the viewer by revealing socially learned attitudes and understandings as they project identities on to the depicted characters.
+Price refers to his fictional subjects as psychological portraits of the viewer but at the center are expressions of humanity.
 Using methods of presentation, material, scale, and detail, Price aims to challenge viewers’ expectations and assumptions.

 Born in London in 1981, Price studied at Chelsea College of Art and the Royal College of Art in London.
-Price has held solo exhibitions at institutions including The Power Plant, Toronto, Canada; The National Portrait Gallery, London, UK; Royal Academy of Arts, London, UK; MAC, Birmingham, UK; Royal College of Art, London, UK; Harewood House, Leeds, UK; and the Yorkshire Sculpture Park, West Bretton, UK.
-Price’s work is held in collections such as The Donum Estate, Sonoma, CA; Government Art Collection, London, UK; The Wedge Collection (Canada), Derwent London (UK), Murderme (UK), and the Rennie Collection (Canada).
-Price was the recipient of the Arts Council England Helen Chadwick Fellowship in 2009, and has been commissioned to create a public artwork in Hackney in 2022 commemorating the Windrush generation.
+Price was the recipient of the Arts Council England Helen Chadwick Fellowship in 2009, and was commissioned to create a public artwork in Hackney in 2022, titled Warm Shores, commemorating the Windrush Generation.